-- If p_i receives a DECIDE message then it decides on the received estimate by writing that estimate to dec_i (rule decide-1, line 20), and sets its message type (for the round $k_i + 1$ message) to DECIDE. - If p_i receives a COMMIT message from a majority, including itself (rule decide-2), and receives a message from itself with the majApproved indicator as true (rule decide-3), it decides on its own estimate and sets its message type to DECIDE (line 23).
+- If p_i receives a DECIDE message then it decides on the received estimate by writing that estimate to dec_i (rule decide-1, line 20), and sets its message type (for the round $k_i + 1$ message) to DECIDE. - If p_i receives a COMMIT message from a majority, including itself (rule decide-2), and receives a message from itself with the majApproved = true (rule decide-3), it decides on its own estimate and sets its message type to DECIDE (line 23).
 Rule decide-3 ensures that no other process commits or decides in the same round with a different value, since the commit rule checks majApproved of the leader, and two processes cannot claim to be majApproved in the same round, since it is not possible that different processes were trusted to be leaders by a majority in the same round (round $k_i - 1$).
 Rule decide-2 ensures that a majority of processes have the latest information about the decided value.
-Since commits in further rounds require the leader to hear from a majority (the majApproved indicator required by rule commit), the leader must hear from at least one process that has this information, and this will ensure that it does not promote a value that contradicts agreement. - Let prevLD_i be the leader indicated in p_i's round k_i message.
-If p_i receives a round k_i message from prevLD_i with the majApproved indicator as true, then p_i sets its message type (for the round k_i + 1 message) to COMMIT, adopts the estimate received from prevLD_i, say est', and sets its timestamp to the current round number k_i (line 25).
+Since commits in further rounds require the leader to hear from a majority (the majApproved indicator required by rule commit), the leader must hear from at least one process that has this information, and this will ensure that it does not promote a value that contradicts agreement. - Let $prevLD_i$ be the leader indicated in p_i 's round k_i message.
+If p_i receives a round k_i message from $prevLD_i$ with the majApproved indicator as true, then p_i sets its message type (for the round $k_i + 1$ message) to COMMIT, adopts the estimate received from $prevLD_i$, say est', and sets its timestamp to the current round number k_i (line 25).
 We say that p_i commits in round k_i with estimate est'.
-The majApproved indicator ensures that commits of the same round are on the same value, since any such commit is on an estimate received from a leader that was trusted by a majority in the previous round (k_i-1), and majorities intersect. - Otherwise, p_i prepares (sets his message type to PRE-PARE) and adopts the estimate $maxEST_i$ and timestamp $maxTS_i$ (line 26).
+The majApproved indicator ensures that commits of the same round are on the same value, since any such commit is on an estimate received from a leader that was trusted by a majority in the previous round (k_i-1) , and majorities intersect.

+• Otherwise, p_i prepares (sets his message type to PRE-PARE) and adopts the estimate $maxEST_i$ and timestamp $maxTS_i$ (line 26).

 Finally, p_i returns the message for the next round and a subset of processes to which this message is intended.
-This group is calculated using procedure Destinations() as follows: if p_i believes that it is the leader of the current round,
+This group is calculated using procedure Destinations() as follows: if p_i believes that it is the leader of the current round, then Destinations() returns the set of all processes, and otherwise, the procedure returns the trusted leader.
+Thus, starting from the first round in which all processes indicate the same leader in their messages (at most one round after GSR), every process sends a message to this leader, and the leader sends a message to every other process.
+The stable state message complexity is therefore linear in n.

-Algorithm 2 leader-based algorithm, code for process p_i .